tbricca/pizza42-auth0/README.md

 - It has also been paired with Google People API

 # Hosting
-If the deployment works it will be hosted at http://pizza42-42auth0.herokuapp.com/
+If the deployment works it should be hosted at either https://tbricca.github.io/pizza42-auth0/ or at http://pizza42-42auth0.herokuapp.com/

 ## Author